cgenereux/ChatGPT-Life-Book-Generator/README.md

 ## **Abstract**

 Turn hundreds of your past ChatGPT conversations into a detailed, personalized bullet-point book.
 This gives ChatGPT enhanced memory by efficiently distilling past conversations, enabling it to better understand and assist you without overwhelming its context window.
 A 500-conversation book costs roughly $3 in API credits and should take about 18 minutes.
-If you need any help with the instillation, I'd recommend asking ChatGPT!
+If you need any help with the installation, I'd recommend asking ChatGPT!

 ## **Quick Info**